jdayllon/TwitterScrapper/README.md

 * setup_elastic_es.sh.
 Creates a "twitter" index in ElasticSearch and put a customized mapping with **spanish analyzers** activated
   * index_status_es.json.
 Json with index configuration for ElasticSearch
   * mapping_status_es.json.
 Json with mapping configuration for ElasticSearch (spanish analyzers included)
+* twitter_get_3k2.py.
+Goes to Twitter API with an user id and gets lastest statuses and loops over it up to 3200 limit.
+  * You can a start status id (since) and get all updates after that status.
+It can be useful to grab updates.

 ## Enviorenment